 Want to increase student motivation and confidence in writing?
 Trying to move students past producing bland prose in a variety of genres?
 Wondering how to integrate reading and writing instruction more effectively?
 Writers’ Workshop is an instructional model that can transform your classroom.

 Of course, as with other instructional models, some people don’t know how to use it and they wonder if it really works.
-Katy Wischow, a 5th-grade teacher at Greater Newark Charter School who attended the Teachers College Summer Writing Institute and began using WW in her classroom to great effect, helped me design this page and contributed most of the materials here.
+Katy Wischow, who taught 5th grade in Newark and who consults for ">Teachers College Summer Writing Institute, helped me design this page and contributed most of the materials here.
 Thanks, Katy!!!

 Common Misconceptions about Writers’ Workshop: